top of page

 Eighth cruise but the first time with Holland America Lines, and we found it a very, very relaxing cruise.
 Just what cruising is about.
 That and for another chance to dine in Tamarind and another visit to Half Moon Cay, we'd cruise HAL again.

 Holland America Lines operates eleven ships in ninety-eight countries and are regularly voted Best for their Alaska itineraries.
-So perhaps this is the next cruise we need to book.

 Shadow on Concrete Wall